DavidCEllis/ducktools-classbuilder/README.md

 The additional check in the builder is needed to prevent more confusing errors when the `__init__` method is generated.

-To keep the code shorter for this example I'm just using `isinstance` checks on `PosOnlyField` instead of defining new attributes.
-If you want multiple new attributes it is better to define them as shown earlier for the `repr` exclusion example.

 ```python
 from ducktools.classbuilder import (
     builder,